 Directional movement and growth of plant in response to light is called as phototropism.
 Phototropism occurs due to increased auxin on the dark side and decreased auxin on the illuminated side.
-Because of presence of more auxin, leaf in the darker side grows faster causing it to bend towards the source of light.
+Because of presence of more auxin, a leaf in the darker side grows faster causing it to bend towards the source of light.

 7. Which signals will get disrupted in case of a spinal cord injury?

-In case of a spinal cord injury, signals coming from the nerves as well as the signals coming to the receptors will be disrupted.
+In case of a spinal cord injury, signals coming from the nerves, as well as the signals coming to the receptors, will be disrupted.
 Both these signals meet in a bundle in the spinal cord.
 Hence, both these signals get disrupted.

 8. How does chemical coordination occur in plants?

 Plant growth, development and responses to the environment is controlled and coordinated by a special class of chemical substances known as hormones.
 Hormones are produced in one part of the plant and are transported to all the needy parts of the plant.
-The five major types of phytohormone are auxins, gibberellins, cytokinins, abscisic acid, and ethylene.
+The five major types of phytohormones are auxins, gibberellins, cytokinins, abscisic acid, and ethylene.
 These phytohormones are either growth promoters (such as auxins, gibberellins, cytokinins, and ethylene) or growth inhibitors such as abscisic acid.